pmikstacki/bsharp/docs/syntax/formatter.md

 ## Design Notes

-- Emitters are AST-driven to preserve structure while normalizing whitespace and layout.
+- Emitters are AST-driven to preserve structure while normalizing whitespace and layout based on policies.
 - The formatter avoids changing semantics and focuses on consistent style.
 - Options default to safe, conservative values and can be tuned via CLI.